vessels-tech/papers/mywell/paper/paper.md

 With MARVI's network of BJs collecting data, MyWell is able to provide valuable insights to villagers.
 MyWell displays simple graphs; snapshots of the readings from a Well, Raingauge or Checkdam over the last 3 years.
 MyWell also calculates village level statistics.
 These tools allow villagers to easily compare and benchmark their wells against each other, and previous years.

-MyWell also has a host of tools for BJs to manage the MyWell system.
-BJs can register a new Well, Rainfall Station or Checkdam - using their device's inbuilt GPS to pinpoint the location.
-Each well also has a unique Banner Image - usually of the well and well's owner -  allowing for greater personalisation and buy-in at the village level.

-Finally, MyWell allows MARVI project administrators and groundwater researchers to upload a large number of readings at a time.
-This allows an import of large amounts of historical data; increasing the immediate value of MyWell to the farmers.

 **Figure 4.**??